-7.1 On-Boarding
+7.1 On Boarding

-The on-boarding use case is leveraged to properly initialize the Ledger Nano S. As soon as the Ledger Nano S is received by the End-User, this on-boarding is:
+The on boarding use case is leveraged to properly initialize the Ledger Nano X. As soon as the Ledger Nano X is received by the End-User, this on boarding is:

-- 1. a mandatory step: without on-boarding, the Ledger Nano S is useless - 2. the first step which must be completely performed before using the Ledger Nano S
+- 1. a mandatory step: the on boarding is required to perform transactions - 2. the first step which must be completely performed before using the Ledger Nano X